Eskimo curlew: Description

 In the field, the only certain way to distinguish the Eskimo curlew is confirmation of its unbarred undersides of the primaries.
 The call is poorly understood, but includes clear whistling sounds.

-The Eskimo curlew forms a species pair with the Asian little curlew, Numenius minutus, but is slightly larger, longer-winged, shorter legged, and warmer in plumage tone than its Asian relative.
+The Eskimo curlew forms a species pair with the Asian little curlew (Numenius minutus), but is slightly larger, longer-winged, shorter legged, and warmer in plumage tone than its Asian relative.

 Distribution and habitat

-The Eskimo curlew was a New World bird.
-Members of this species bred on the tundra of western arctic Canada and Alaska.
+The Eskimo curlew is a New World bird.
+Members of this species bred on the tundra of western Arctic Canada and Alaska.

-Eskimo curlews migrated to the pampas of Argentina in the late summer and returned in February.
+Eskimo curlews migrated to the Pampas of Argentina in the late summer and returned in February.
 They used to be very rare vagrants to western Europe, but there have been no recent records.
 In Britain, there are four records, all from the nineteenth century.

 A comparison of dates and migratory patterns has led some to conjecture that Eskimo curlews and American golden plover are the shorebirds that attracted the attention of Christopher Columbus to nearby land after 65 days at sea and out of sight of land on his first voyage.
 In the 1800s, millions of Eskimo curlews followed migration routes from the present Yukon and Northwest Territories, flying east along the northern shore of Canada, then south over the Atlantic Ocean to South America in the winter.
 When returning to North America, they would fly north through the Great Plains.

-Ecology and behavior
+Ecology and behaviour

 Diet

-Eskimo curlews picked up food by sight, as well as feeding by probing.
-They ate mostly berries while on the fall migration in Canada.
-During the rest of their migration and on the breeding grounds, they ate insects.
-Snails and other invertebrates (including the extinct Rocky Mountain locust) also were part of their diet during migration.
+Eskimo curlews pick up food by sight, and feed by probing.
+They eat mostly berries while on the fall migration in Canada.
+During the rest of their migration and on the breeding grounds, they eat insects.
+Snails and other invertebrates (including the extinct Rocky Mountain locust) also are part of their diet during migration.

 Reproduction

-Nesting probably occurred in June.
-Nests were in open areas on the ground and are difficult to find.
-They were made of wisps of dried grass or leaves.
-The eggs were green with brown splotches.
+Nesting probably occurs in June.
+Nests are in open areas on the ground and are difficult to find.
+They are made of wisps of dried grass or leaves.
+The eggs are green with brown splotches.

-The specific incubation behavior of this species is unknown.
-It is not certain which sex if not both incubated, nor what the specific timeline is.
-These birds evidently did not attack intruders approaching their nests, which provides reason to believe that their nests were far apart from each other.
+The specific incubation behaviour of this species is unknown.
+It is not certain which sex, if not both, incubates, nor what the specific timeline is.
+These birds evidently do not attack intruders approaching their nests, which provides reason to believe that their nests are far apart from each other.